GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Introduction

-Based on the aforementioned observations, we propose \textbf{GaussianFormer3D}: a multi-modal Gaussian-based semantic occupancy prediction framework with 3D deformable attention, as shown in \cref{fig:pitch}.
-GaussianFormer3D models a scene using 3D Gaussians initialized from LiDAR voxel features, updates Gaussians through 3D deformable attention in a LiDAR-camera unified 3D feature space, and finally predicts semantic occupancy via Gaussian-to-voxel splatting.
-To the best of our knowledge, GaussianFormer3D is the first multi-modal semantic occupancy network that employs a Gaussian-based object-centric scene representation.
+In this work, we propose \textbf{GaussianFormer3D}: a multi-modal Gaussian-based semantic occupancy prediction framework with 3D deformable attention, as shown in \cref{fig:pitch}.
+GaussianFormer3D models a scene using 3D Gaussians initialized from LiDAR voxel features, updates Gaussians through 3D deformable attention in a LiDAR-camera unified 3D feature space, and predicts semantic occupancy via Gaussian-to-voxel splatting.
+To the best of our knowledge, our model is the first multi-modal semantic occupancy network that employs an object-centric Gaussian-based scene representation.
 In summary, our main contributions are as follows: \begin{itemize} \item We propose a novel multi-modal Gaussian-based semantic occupancy prediction framework.
-By integrating LiDAR and camera data, our method significantly outperforms camera-only baselines with similar memory usage. \item We design a voxel-to-Gaussian initialization module to provide 3D Gaussians with geometry priors from LiDAR data.
-We also develop an enhanced 3D deformable attention mechanism~\cite{dfa3d} to update Gaussians by aggregating LiDAR-camera fusion features in a lifted 3D space. \item We present extensive evaluations on two on-road datasets, nuScenes-SurroundOcc~\cite{surroundocc} and nuScenes-Occ3D~\cite{tian2024occ3d}, and one off-road dataset, RELLIS3D-WildOcc~\cite{wildocc}.
-Results show that our method performs on par with state-of-the-art dense grid-based methods while having reduced memory consumption and improved efficiency. \end{itemize}
+By integrating LiDAR and camera data, ours significantly outperforms camera-only baselines with similar memory usage. \item We design a voxel-to-Gaussian initialization module to provide 3D Gaussians with geometry priors from LiDAR, and also develop an enhanced 3D deformable attention mechanism to update Gaussians by aggregating LiDAR-camera fusion features in a lifted 3D space. \item We conduct extensive evaluations on two on-road datasets, nuScenes-SurroundOcc~\cite{surroundocc} and nuScenes-Occ3D~\cite{tian2024occ3d}, along with an off-road dataset, RELLIS3D-WildOcc~\cite{wildocc}.
+Results show that ours outperforms state-of-the-art dense grid-based methods while achieving reduced memory consumption and improved efficiency. \end{itemize}